The University of Worcester Security Team

 Bikes: Lock up all bikes securely using recommended 'D' locks to fixed bike sheds or designated areas.
 Look out for the University's 'Bike Marking' events where you can get your bike labeled securely for free.

 Get home safe: Don't walk home alone late at night.
 Try and walk back with friends or get a taxi.
 When using taxis, make sure they are marked taxis or registered minicabs, and bear in mind that when you book your taxi you can always ask for a rough pricing estimate so that you have an idea of how much it will cost.
 There are a number of taxis operating in and around the City Centre, including designated taxi ranks in the centre of town and by the Elgar Statue.
-For more information, a list of local taxi firms is available from the Reception desk.
+Worcester Students Union are partnered with Cathedral Cars, who provide special discounted and fixed rates for students in Worcester.

 Look out for your friends: When you are out in town with friends, make sure you travel in groups.
 Don't leave each other with strangers who you've only just met. and make sure you're aware of where you friends are.
 At the end of the night, try and get a taxi as a group or walk home together to make sure you all return home safely.